Skip to main content

 Nice-to-have

-PMP or equivalent certification
+PMP or PRINCE2 certification

 Agile coaching experience